Andhra Mahabharatam: Kavithrayam at work

-Nannaya wrote Adi Parvam, Sabaparvam and a part of Aranyaparvam between 1054 and 1061 CE, when he died.
-Later in the 13th century, Tikkana left the remainder of Aranyaparvam and wrote 15 parvams from Virata Parvam to Svargarohana Parvam.
-After that in the 14th century, Errana Aranyaparva completed the remainder.
+Nannaya wrote Adi Parvam, Sabaparvam, and a part of Aranyaparvam between 1054 and 1061 CE, when he died.
+Later, in the 13th century, Tikkana left the remainder of Aranyaparvam and wrote 15 parvams from Virata Parvam to Svargarohana Parvam.
+After that, in the 14th century, Errana completed the remainder of Aranyaparvam.
 Thus, these three poets of that age are worshiped by the Telugu poets as kavitrayam.
-This way, Telugu people are fortunate to be able to read Andhra Mahabharatham, written by three poets - over a period of two and a half centuries, as a single book as if a single mahakavi has written it at a time.
-The Sanskrit Mahabharatha is famous for being a book of 100 parvas and having a breadth of 100,000 verses.
-Parvanukramanika told by Nannaya in Adi Parvam is also close to this point.
-There are hundred of main parvas and subparvas together.
+This way, Telugu people are fortunate to be able to read Andhra Mahabharatham, written by three poets over a period of two and a half centuries, as a single book, as if a single mahakavi had written it at a time.
+The Sanskrit Mahabharata is famous for being a book of 100 parvas and having a breadth of 100,000 verses.
+Parvanukramanika, told by Nannaya in Adi Parvam, is also close to this point.
+There are hundreds of main parvas and subparvas together.
 In it, Harivamsa Parvam is included in Bhavishya Parvam.
-Together these two are considered as an independent text called Khilavansa Purana.
+Together, these two are considered an independent text, called Khilavansa Purana.
 Nannaya does not include the Harivamsa in his genealogy.
-He arranges hundred parvas in his Ashtadasa Parva Vibhaktam.
-Upaparva section is not followed in Telugu.
+He arranges one hundred parvas in his Ashtadasa Parva Vibhaktam.
+The Upaparva section is not followed in Telugu.
 The Tikkanadus followed Nannaya's decision.
 Errana wrote the Harivamsa as a separate treatise.
 In this way, the Sanskrit Mahabharata of 100 subparvals was transformed into the Andhra Mahabharata of eighteen parvas in Telugu.
 It is divided into Asvasas in Telugu.
 The division can be seen in the following table.